sagar-bei031/EmbeddedTutorials/source/getting_started/installation.rst

 We are using **Ubuntu** and **Windows**.
 Mostly, we will be using **Ubuntu** for development.
 But some softwares are only available for **Windows**.
 So, we will be using **Windows** for those.

+Seeing below, you might think, "There are too many software to install.
+I don't want to install all of them."
+But don't worry.
+You can skip the software you don't need right now.
+When you realize you need it, you can install directly from official website or use this page for help.
+Fundamental tools are those we are going to use.
+Optional tools are alternative tools and are not neccessary now.

 Fundamental Tools and Software
 ------------------------------